bcaffo/LittleInferenceBook/manuscript/05_variation.md

 is that they have the same units as the data, whereas the variance has the units squared.

-In this class, we'll only cover a few basic examples for calculating a variance.
+In this class, we'll only cover a few basic examples of calculating a variance.
 Otherwise, we're going to use the ideas without the formalism.
 Also remember, what we're talking about is the population variance.
 It measures how spread out the population of interest is, unlike the sample variance which measures how spread out the